conan-io/docs/howtos/visual_studio_packages.rst

 Your locally created packages can already be uploaded to a conan remote.
 If you created them with the original username "memsharded", as from the git clone, you might want to do a ``$ conan copy`` to put them on your own username.
-Of course, you can also directly use your user name in ``$ conan create``
+Of course, you can also directly use your user name in ``$ conan create``.

 Another alternative is to configure the permissions in the remote, to allow uploading packages with different usernames.
-Artifactory will allow it, but by default conan server doesn't allow
-that: permissions must be given in ``[write_permissions]`` section of ``server.conf``.
+By default artifactory will do it but conan server won't: permissions must be given in ``[write_permissions]`` section of ``server.conf``.

 Reusing packages